pgas/rforth/documentation/rforth.md

 ### 4. Conditionals

 - Only valid inside a word definition (`: ... ;`).
-- True is represented by -1, false by 0.
+- True is represented by non-zero, false by 0.

 Examples: